Malachov/predictit/README.md

 There are some libraries that not every user will be using (e.g. Tensorflow or libraries for some data inputs).
 If you want to be sure to have all libraries, you can download `requirements_advanced.txt` and then install advanced requirements with `pip install -r requirements_advanced.txt`.

-Versions troubleshooting => Software is build in way, that it should be the best using the latest versions of dependencies.
-In most cases older versions works well as well.
-Only exception can be author's library mydatapreprocessing, which is new and under development (API is not stable) and some version of predictit has dependency on particular version of mydatapreprocessing.
-Clean installation of the latest versions fix issue.

 Library was developed during 2020 and structure and even API (configuration) changed a lot.
-From version 1.60 it's considered to be stable and code made for library will work till 2.0.0.
+From version 2.0 it's considered to be stable and following semantic versioning.

 ## How to